- About OSU-Cascades

 OSU-Cascades was born out of a 30-year grassroots effort put forth by Central Oregonians to bring a university to the region.
 In 2000, the Oregon University System selected OSU, the state’s land grant university, to administer a campus that would serve as a 2+2 partnership with Central Oregon Community College, offering upper-division and graduate coursework toward bachelor’s and master’s degrees.
 The university opened its doors in September 2001 on the COCC campus.
 Its annual progress is summarized within the Points of Pride.

 After record enrollment growth and demonstrated financial support from the surrounding community, in August 2012 the Oregon University System endorsed OSU-Cascades’ expansion to a four-year university.
 In July 2013, the Oregon State Legislature approved capital funding that enables the branch campus to establish its own campus as it expands to offer freshman and sophomore classes.
-The branch campus anticipates completing the first phase of its campus development in fall 2015.
+The branch campus anticipates completing the first phase of its campus development in 2016.
 Learn more about our campus expansion.

 OSU-Cascades' expansion will help OSU meet state educational attainment, or "40-40-20" goals where 40 percent of Oregonians will have a bachelor’s degree by 2025.
 The goals will increase opportunities for Oregonians' individual success and economic mobility, and for civic and economic contributions to the state.
 The branch campus plans to expand to 3,000 to 5,000 students by 2025.

 OSU-Cascades serves a variety of students and increasingly attracts students from out of the region.
 Some statistics about currently enrolled students:

 - Most are from Central Oregon

 - Students are slightly older than traditional university students